PDFs by language

 Side effects of surgery

-Any type of surgery can have risks and side effects.
+Any type of surgery can have risks and side effects, like bleeding or infections.
 Ask the doctor what you can expect.
 If you have problems, let your doctors know.
 Doctors who treat people with brain and spinal cord tumors should be able to help you with any problems that come up.

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 It may be used: